RickyYL/Ray-Tracer-in-Java/README.md

 * Sep 28, 2016: Working on `Sampler` classes.
 Correlation with `World` and `ViewPlane` needs to be fixed.

+## Style List

+### Getters and setters

+Except these fundamental classes in `utilities`, including `Point2D`, `Point3D`, `Vector3D`, `Normal`, and `RgbColor`, all data fields should be private or package-private, and should be accessed/modified by getters/setters.
+The basic guide line is to make all classes manageable.

 ## TODO List

 * Improving all classes' constructors, especially providing new builder factory constructors.